Clive Barker's Jericho: Reception

 Clive Barker's Jericho received "mixed" reviews on all platforms according to video game review aggregator Metacritic.
-Many critics praised the squad-based system, elaborate storyline, Clive Barker's dark style and soundtrack while criticizing the character AI, linear gameplay, abrupt ending and difficulty with certain game mechanics.
+Many critics praised the squad-based system, elaborate storyline, Clive Barker's dark style and soundtrack while criticising the character AI, linear gameplay, abrupt ending and difficulty with certain game mechanics.

 On the game's style, Eurogamer stated that "Clive Barker's contribution to the concept and narrative direction of the game will certainly help get the attention of horror fans" while GameSpot noted its "gorgeously creepy visuals and sound".
 Official Xbox Magazine praised the choice of characters, being "endless fun to switch tactics and experiment with different combinations of powers and weapons for crowd control".
 However, reviewers complained about the in-game mechanics.
 Among their criticisms were the poor AI, whereby teammates would die often, requiring the player to heal them regularly.
 IGN stated: "If the Jericho members' intelligence level wasn't enough of a nuisance for you, there's the actual shooting itself"; Jolt Online Gaming commented that the maps were too linear and close.
 Despite this, GamePro gave the Xbox 360 version a score of 4.5 out of 5, saying that the game's "slick style, amazing graphics, and dark atmosphere really make it stand out".

 After being denied a rating in Germany Jericho's uncut version got an 18+ rating for the PC, PlayStation 3 and Xbox 360 versions.
 In 2010, UGO included the game as the #6 in the article "The 11 Weirdest Game Endings".